Chikwenduagwu/Kaelis/README.md

 # Hackathon Goals

-Kaelis was built around the objectives of the iExec Nox Hackathon.
+Kaelis was built around the objectives of the iExec Nox Hackathon:

 - Build a real end-to-end confidential DeFi application.
 - Demonstrate composability with the Nox protocol.